Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Space of uniformly PSC metrics on connected sums

-\begin{remark} At first glance, Theorem~\ref{T:PSC conn-sum odd} may be proved in a simpler way by directly showing that $g_i$ and $g_j$ constructed above being PSC-isotopic (or PSC-cobordant) in $\frakR_\infty^+(M,h')$ implies that $h_i$ and $h_j$ being PSC-isotopic (or PSC-cobordant) in $\frakR^+(N)$.
+\begin{remark} At first glance, Theorem~\ref{T:PSC conn-sum odd} may be proved in a simpler way by directly showing that $g_i$ and $g_j$ constructed above being PSC-isotopic (or PSC-cobordant) in $\frakR_\infty^+(M,h')$ implies that $h_i$ and $h_j$ are PSC-isotopic (or PSC-cobordant) in $\frakR^+(N)$.
 But we point out that this is not easy to do because a metric in a PSC-isotopy between $g_i$ and $g_j$ might not be constructed from a connected sum.
 Actually, such a metric could be different from $h'$ on a substantial (compact) subset of $N'$. \end{remark}

-\subsection{Space of PSC metrics on a connected sum: even-dimensional case}
+\subsection{Space of PSC metrics on connected sums: Even-dimensional case}

 In \cite[Theorem 9.2]{MRS16}, Mrowka, Ruberman, and Saveliev generalize Botvinnik--Gilkey's theorem to even-dimensional manifolds using their index theorem for end-periodic operators.
 To be precise, consider $N\times S^1$, where $N$ satisfies the conditions in Theorem~\ref{T:non-cobor cpt}.
 They show that if $h_i$ and $h_j$ are two PSC metrics on $N$ such that $\rho(\slaD_{\slaS_{N_i}})(\lambda)\ne\rho(\slaD_{\slaS_{N_j}})(\lambda)$ for $\lambda\in R_0(\pi)$, then the product metrics $h_i+ds^2$ and $h_j+ds^2$ are non-isotopic in the space of PSC metrics on $N\times S^1$.
-Combining their idea and our index formulas in Section~\ref{S:ind psc}, we can extend the result to non-compact case, which is an even-dimensional analogue of Proposition~\ref{P:non-iso 4m-1}.
+Combining their idea and our criteria resulted from the index formula, we can extend the result to non-compact case, which is an even-dimensional analogue of Proposition~\ref{P:non-iso 4m-1}.

 \begin{theorem} Let $N$ be as in Theorem~\ref{T:non-cobor cpt}.
 Let $N'$ and $X$ be two non-compact spin manifolds without boundary such that $\dim N'=\dim N=\dim X-1$.
 Suppose $N'$ (resp. $X$) admits a complete uniformly PSC metric $h'$ (resp. $\gamma$) of bounded geometry. \begin{enumerate} \item Let $M_1=(N\#N')\times S^1$.
 Then $\pi_0(\frakR_\infty^+(M_1,h'+ds^2))$ is infinite.